nlef/moonraker-telegram-bot/README.md

 When tweaking the bot, remember that you have to **restart the service every time you change the config**:
-You can either do so via ssh
-`sudo systemctl restart moonraker-telegram-bot`
+You can either do so via the chat command/button `/bot_restart` or via ssh `sudo systemctl restart moonraker-telegram-bot`